ArthurCorreiaBrigido/Arthurcorreiabrigido/README.md

 - 🧩 I am a problem solving enthusiast;
 - 👨🏻‍💻 I'm a Specialist in Data Science and Analytics;
 - 🌱 Bachelor's degree in Computer Science at [@PUCPR](https://www.pucpr.br);
-- 🧠 My main interests are Mathematics and Machine Learning;
+- 🧠 My main interests are Probability & Statistics;
 - 📫 You can reach me through my [Linkedin](https://www.linkedin.com/in/arthurcorreiabrigido/) or my e-mail — chrolloacb@gmail.com

 <div align="center">